garfieldnate/oil/README.md

 Feel free, though, to write me an issue requesting a package for your distro.
 And if you know what you are doing, I hereby grant you permission to take matters into your own hands and publish one yourself.
 Godspeed.

+### Mac

+You must use my forked version of the tool and you must install several tools before installing and running will work:

+* brew install coreutils # ginstall
+* brew install gawk
+* brew install getopt

+Homebrew will print out the location of the newly installed version of getopt; make sure that matches the declaration in `oil`:

+    GETOPT_PATH=/usr/local/opt/gnu-getopt/bin/getopt # change this line

 ## multiline selection
 This is a feature of peco that is not enabled by default.
 Anticipating that most users will not already be using peco but will want to use the feature and not drudge through a bunch of configuration options, oil enables it by default by passing a custom configuration file to peco.
 This leads to the users configuration being overruled.
 Should you want to use your own peco config, disable this behaviour via the flags
 `oil -p` or, equivalently, `oil --no-peco-reconfiguration`